Recently Viewed Topics

 The plugin's highest vulnerability CVSSv2 score is between 0.1 and 3.9.

 The plugin's highest vulnerability CVSSv2 score is 0.

 The plugin does not search for vulnerabilities.

-Tenable calculates a dynamic Vulnerability Priority Rating (VPR) for most vulnerabilities.
+Tenable calculates a dynamic VPR for most vulnerabilities.
 The VPR is a dynamic companion to the static data provided by the vulnerability's CVSSv2 score and severity, since Tenable updates the VPR to reflect the current threat landscape.
 VPR values range from 0.1-10.0, with a higher value representing a higher likelihood of exploit.

 Note: Vulnerabilities without NVD-published CVEs (e.g., many vulnerabilities with Severity: Info) do not receive a VPR.
 Tenable recommends remediating these vulnerabilities according to their CVSS-based severity.